Fluffy Orange Muffins bursting with citrus flavor from fresh orange juice and zest. Made with whole grain flour and yogurt for a healthier spin.

 Instructions

 - In a medium bowl or liquid measuring cup, whisk together yogurt, oil, orange juice, vanilla, and eggs.
-Stir in zest.
+Stir in orange zest.

 - Pour the wet ingredients into the dry ingredients, stirring with a wooden spoon just until combined.
 Lumps are ok!